Mirror, mirror on the wall, which is the best cell of them all?

 Why use primary human cells over other cell types in OOC assays?

 One of the biggest topics of debate within the scientific community is the choice of cell type, primary versus cell lines, or induced pluripotent stem cells (iPSCs).
-On one hand, engineered cell lines are simple to handle, readily available, cost-effective to use, plus they deliver reliable and precise data.
+On one hand, engineered cell lines are simple to handle, readily available and cost-effective plus, they deliver reliable and precise data.
 Combined, these factors mean that engineered cell lines are ideal for high throughput screening settings.
 On the other hand, they frequently lack key cellular components and have cancer-like characteristics and therefore fail to adequately recapitulate human physiology.
 This limits their accuracy in terms of human translatability.

 Offering improved human relevance over-engineered cell lines, and therefore a better match for OOC assays, are iPSCs. iPSCs are artificially generated cells that are reprogrammed from adult cells.
 They can differentiate into any cell type in the body, and can be expanded in culture, however, iPSCs may not fully recapitulate the characteristics of mature primary human cells, and they do not offer the same degree of genomic stability as primary human cells. they are also prone to spontaneously differentiating into other cell types.